The dimension of an image is defined by its width and height and typically represented as (w × h).

 - Using matplotlib’s image.shape

-For this practical, I will be using the below image:
+For this practical, I will be using the image below:

 Method 1: Using PIL’s image.size

-The Pillow is an image-editing library that is used to open, manipulate, or save the library.
+The Pillow is an image-editing library used to open, manipulate, and save images.

-Import the Image module from the pillow, open the image using the .open() function, get the dimension using image.size, and print it.
+Import the Image module from Pillow, open the image using the .open() function, and retrieve the dimensions using the image.size attribute, and print them.

 Decision Tree Diagram